gxf1212/notes/research/Protein-ligand-simulation.md

    # also backed up the former .top as #topol.top.1#
    ```

-   The configuration of the protein (-cp) is contained in  the output of the previous editconf step, and the configuration of the  solvent (-cs) is part of the standard GROMACS installation.
-We are using spc216.gro, which is a generic equilibrated 3-point solvent model.
-You can use spc216.gro as the solvent configuration for SPC, SPC/E, or TIP3P water, since they are all three-point water models.
+   The configuration of the protein (`-cp`) is contained in the output of the previous editconf step, and the configuration of the  solvent (`-cs`) is part of the standard GROMACS installation.
+We are using `spc216.gro`, which is a generic equilibrated 3-point solvent model.
+You can use `spc216.gro` as the solvent configuration for SPC, SPC/E, or TIP3P water, since they are all three-point water models.

 5. add ions